ecosia/lets-golang/README.md

 * It's a typed ⌨️ language with an interesting concept of interfaces 👥
 * It has an extensive standard library 📚, including things like a html template rendering engine 📄
 * It's heavily inspired by Python 🐍

+The title promised parallel programming, so why do we think Go is a good choice for that, especially when coming from Python?

+**Python** sadly has some shortcomings when trying do things in parallel.
+The most commonly used Python implementation, CPython, has a [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_interpreter_lock) 🔒 which effectively limits parallelism – although less so when waiting for external resources like a filesystem or a HTTP call as these happen mostly outside the GIL.
+This can be avoided by using `multiprocessing` (using system processes) instead of `threading` (using OS threads), but at the cost of slower startup time 🐢 and higher memory consumption 💾.
+Additionally, the built-in functionality for synchronizing between threads (using `queue.Queue` and `threading.Lock`) can be rather intimidating and hard to understand and read ⚗️.
+Another issue is that a lot of objects in Python aren't meant to be shared between threads or processes, so "manual" serialization and access locking is necessary 🗝️.

+**Go** on the other hand has parallel execution as one of its core language features.
+That manifests in three ways.
+Firstly, Go uses a very efficient implementation of threads called `goroutines` that can run several light-weight 🦢 Go threads inside a single OS thread and manages the threads for you, neatly combining concurrency and parallelism.
+Secondly, there is a core language feature to start execution in a goroutine (the `go` keyword) 🎢 and a very accessible communication model to share memory between goroutines without caring about race conditions (channels) ⛵.
+And lastly, most of the Go's standard library is thread-safe 🧵, so there is no need for extra locks when sharing objects among goroutines.

 ## What will we do?